yuzomatoba/algorithm/README.md

 The Python version used in this project was 3.10.6.

 You can use a specific version by using the command `pyenv local 3.x.y` (directory version) or `pyenv global 3.x.y` (global version).

+❗️ Note:
+The dev-requirements.txt file contains all the dependencies that have been used in the project, acting as a package.json file in a Node.js project.. ❗️